 Big Kahuna’s Water & Adventure Park is the largest water park on Florida’s Emerald Coast.
 The popular adventure park was voted by Emerald Coast Magazine readers as the “Best Place to Take the Kids.”
 It’s the perfect spot for the entire family.

-Kids will want to spend the day exploring the 40+ water attractions & rides.
-Options include the meandering lazy river, Honolulu Half Pipe, white water tube rides, water slides, and four children’s water play areas.
+Kids will want to spend the day exploring the 40+ water attractions and rides.
+Options include the meandering lazy river, Honolulu Half Pipe, white water tube rides, water slides, wave pools, and four children’s water play areas.
 The water portion of the park is open during the summer from mid-May through August.

 To stay on the ground, check out Tropical Mini Golf’s challenging 54 holes.
 This fun activity will lead you through waterfalls, over wooden bridges, around sculptured trees, and through caves.